cmay84/DockSTARTer.com/docs/advanced/backups.md

 ## Creating backups

+There's two kinds of backups.

+Overrides and .env get backed up to ~/.config/.compose.backups which is a hidden folder (if you don't see it you need to list hidden folders).
+This happens automatically and is not optional.

+The other type of backup is for the apps config backups discussed below.

 DockSTARTer menu has an option for `Backup Config`, or you can use one of `sudo ds -b min` / `sudo ds -b med` / `sudo ds -b max` to create backups.

 > Min: Backs up your .env file